Memory management options

 How does chat memory work?

-Chat memory is a cache for the LLM or agent to preserve past conversations to retain and reference that context in future interactions.
+Chat memory is a cache for an LLM or agent to preserve past conversations to retain and reference that context in future interactions.
 For example, if a user has already told the LLM their name, the LLM can retrieve that information from chat memory rather than asking the user to repeat themselves in future conversations or messages.

 Chat memory is distinct from vector store memory because it is built specifically for storing and retrieving chat messages from databases.